Looking for the perfect backdrop for your wedding? Get crafty with these amazing wedding backdrops!

 10. Flowers and Wooden Crates

 Another outdoor wedding backdrop idea is the use of wooden crates adorned with flowers.
-Again, this is an excellent backdrop for ceremonies held in wide-open spaces, as it draws everyone’s attention away from the scenery and focuses them on to you.
+Again, this is an excellent backdrop for ceremonies held in wide-open spaces, as it draws everyone’s attention away from the scenery and focuses them on you.

 The icing on the cake: if you’re resourceful enough, you may spend absolutely nothing on this backdrop!